 Is CodePulse cheaper than Pluralsight Flow?

 Yes.
-Pluralsight Flow pricing starts at $38-50/contributor/month with enterprise minimums.
-CodePulse offers a free tier for small teams and transparent per-seat pricing below enterprise rates.
+Pluralsight Flow pricing starts at approximately $10K per year with $38-50 per contributor per month.
+A CTO left after one year because "there was no more flex in the price" post-acquisition, and a VP of Software Engineering found a competitor with similar features at one-third the cost.
+CodePulse offers a free tier for small teams and transparent per-seat pricing.
 Check our pricing page for current rates.

 Do you have individual leaderboards like GitPrime/Flow?